๐Ÿ’•Intro to Cognitive Science

 Why This Matters

-Cognitive biases aren't just fascinating quirks of the human mind—they're central to understanding how cognition actually works in the real world.
-In Introduction to Cognitive Science, you're being tested on how mental processes like attention, memory, reasoning, and decision-making can systematically deviate from rational ideals.
-These biases reveal the underlying architecture of human thought: our reliance on heuristics, our limited cognitive resources, and the shortcuts our brains take to navigate complex environments efficiently.
+Cognitive biases are central to understanding how cognition actually works in the real world.
+In Intro to Cognitive Science, you're tested on how mental processes like attention, memory, reasoning, and decision-making can systematically deviate from rational ideals.
+These biases reveal the underlying architecture of human thought: our reliance on heuristics, our limited cognitive resources, and the shortcuts our brains take to navigate complex environments.

 When you study cognitive biases, you're really studying the boundaries and trade-offs of human information processing.
 Exam questions will ask you to identify which cognitive mechanism explains a given bias, compare biases that stem from similar processes, and apply these concepts to real-world scenarios.
-Don't just memorize definitions—know what each bias tells us about how the mind organizes, retrieves, and weighs information.
+Don't just memorize definitions.
+Know what each bias tells you about how the mind organizes, retrieves, and weighs information.

 Biases in Information Search and Interpretation

 These biases affect how we seek out, filter, and make sense of new information.
-The underlying mechanism involves selective attention and motivated reasoning—our cognitive systems aren't neutral processors but actively shape what we notice and how we interpret it.
+The underlying mechanism involves selective attention and motivated reasoning.
+Our cognitive systems aren't neutral processors; they actively shape what we notice and how we interpret it.

 Confirmation Bias

-• Reinforces misconceptions over time, making this bias central to understanding belief perseverance and resistance to attitude change
+• Reinforces misconceptions over time, making this bias central to understanding belief perseverance and why people resist changing their minds even when presented with strong counter-evidence.

 Framing Effect

-• Demonstrates that cognition isn't purely logical; context and language activate different mental representations
+• Demonstrates that cognition isn't purely logical: Context and language activate different mental representations, which then drive different decisions.

-• Tversky and Kahneman's research on this effect is foundational to behavioral economics and prospect theory
+• Tversky and Kahneman's research on this effect is foundational to behavioral economics and prospect theory.
+Their classic "Asian disease problem" is a textbook example worth knowing.

-Compare: Confirmation Bias vs. Framing Effect—both show that information processing isn't objective, but confirmation bias involves active seeking of certain information, while framing effect involves passive reception of differently presented information.
-If an FRQ asks about how context shapes reasoning, framing effect is your go-to example.
+Compare: Confirmation Bias vs. Framing Effect.
+Both show that information processing isn't objective, but confirmation bias involves active seeking of certain information, while the framing effect involves passive reception of differently presented information.
+If an exam question asks about how context shapes reasoning, the framing effect is your go-to example.

 Memory-Based Heuristics

 These biases arise from how we retrieve information from memory to make judgments.
-The key mechanism is accessibility—whatever comes to mind most easily disproportionately influences our thinking.
+The key mechanism is accessibility: whatever comes to mind most easily has a disproportionate influence on our thinking.

 Availability Heuristic